autowork-inc/Mobile-UI-Automation-Pipeline/README.md

 Because mobile networks and apps are inherently flaky, I had to build in a lot of resilience.
 I wrote a network manager module that physically interacts with Android's system settings via ADB to toggle Airplane mode, hard-reset Wi-Fi, and cycle VPN connections to test under different network conditions.
 There is also a file management module that handles pushing media to the device, clearing OS-level thumbnail caches, and using SQL commands to register the new files directly into the Android MediaStore database so the target app sees them instantly

 ## Tech Stack
-**Python, UIAutomator2, ADB, OpenCV, EasyOCR, Gemini Vision API, openpyxl, pyotp**
+**Python 3.11, UIAutomator2, ADB, OpenCV, EasyOCR, Gemini Vision API, openpyxl, pyotp**